Southern Riverking (Zygonoides fuelleborni)

 Behaviour

-Zygonoides fuelleborni is a busy, active species with a swift, powerful flight.
-Perches regularly between flights, but seldom for very long.
-Often perches on overhanging reeds, trees or bushes and frequently sits on rocks close to the water.
-Frequently joins mixed species hunting swarms at dusk.
+The Southern Riverking is a busy and active species with a swift, powerful flight.
+It perches regularly between flights, but seldom for very long.
+It often perches on overhanging reeds, trees or bushes and frequently sits on rocks close to the water.
+The Southern Riverking frequently joins mixed-species hunting swarms at dusk.
+Zygonoides fuelleborni is on the wing from November to May.

 Status and Conservation

-The Southern Riverking is localised and thinly distributed in South Africa.
+The Southern Riverking is uncommon in South Africa.
+It is localised and thinly distributed in South Africa.
 It occurs primarily in undisturbed habitats, although it is often found near weirs and dams on rivers that create rapid-like conditions.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

-Zygonoides fuelleborni is found in East and Southern Africa, from Kenya down to central KwaZulu-Natal in South Africa.
+Zygonoides fuelleborni is found in Eastern and Southern Africa, from Kenya down to central KwaZulu-Natal in South Africa.

 Below is a map showing the distribution of records in South Africa for the Southern Riverking.
 Taken from the OdonataMAP database as at February 2020.